stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/1_deploy_base_application_environment.md

 * The *encrypt* action will allow you to pass a secret message along with a 'Name' key as the identifier and it will return a 'Secret Key Id' that you can use later to decrypt your message.
 * The *decrypt* action allows you to then decrypt the secret message passing along the 'Name' key and 'Secret Key Id' you obtained before to get your secret message.

-Both actions will make a write and read call to the application database hosted in (RDS)[https://aws.amazon.com/rds/], where the encrypted messages are stored.
+Both actions will make a write and read call to the application database hosted in [Amazon Relation Database Service (RDS)](https://aws.amazon.com/rds/), where the encrypted messages are stored.

-The following step-by-step instructions will provision the application that you will use with your runbooks and playbooks.
+The following step-by-step instructions will provision the application that you will use with your  **runbooks**  and  **playbooks** .

 Explore the contents of the CloudFormation script to learn more about the environment and application.

-You will use this sample application as a sandbox to simulate application performance issue, and start your runbooks and playbooks to autonomously investigate and remediate the issue.
+You will use this sample application as a sandbox to simulate application performance issue, and start your  **runbooks**  and  **playbooks**  to autonomously investigate and remediate the issue.

 #### Actions items in this section: